LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * View and download analytics data
 * Purge analytics data

+### Business User

+Users with this role can only do the following:

+* View analytics data
+* Download analytics data

 ### API Developer

 This is a technical but limited role.
 Users with this role can only create and work with: